 Zvartnos International Airport is an airport based in Armenia, near the city of Zvartnos, near Yerevan.
 It is the main international airport in the country, and as a result, is the busiest airport in the country.
 The airport was first opened in 1961, and in 2018 it saw 6.69 million passengers walk through its doors.

-This airport is also the hub for Armenia Aircompany and Atlantic Armenian Airlines.
+This airport is also the hub for Armenia Aircompany, Atlantic Armenian Airlines and Hayways.
 A number of other airlines also operate services from this airport, including Mahan Air, S7 Airlines, Air France, LOT Polish Airlines and flydubai.